 Evidence of what took place at the assessment is crucial for disabled people who are forced to take their case to tribunal.
 Yet the Department for Work and Pensions have ruled that assessments may only be recorded on CD or cassette tape.
 The claimant must provide two devices for this purpose, and simultaneously record the assessment on both, giving one of the CDs or tapes to the assessor immediately after the appointment.
 This gear costs £120, which poses an insurmountable barrier to many claimants.

-Finally, the Government conceded, and though they refused to allow recording on mobile phones during assessments, they made a written commitment in February 2021 to ensure there would be audio recording equipment available on site at every PIP assessment centre.
-We continue to lobby the Government to ensure this promise is kept, and have produced a ‘know your rights’ booklet to ensure PIP claimants are informed about their right to a recording of their assessment.
+After over a year of campaigning, the Government conceded.
+Though they refuse to allow recording on mobile phones during assessments, in February 2021 they made a written commitment to provide audio recording equipment at every PIP assessment centre, to enable all claimants access to a recording from their assessment.
+We continue to lobby the Government to ensure this promise is kept, and have produced a ‘know your rights’ booklet to inform PIP claimants about their right to a recording of their assessment.

 Project led by artist Hannah Kemp-Welch, with support from artist Kirsty Reynolds

 Audio work made by: Carina Murray, Katy Rowland, Kev Walton and Pritpal Attalia.